Fusion-Lightguns/Fusion-Phaser/README.md

      - Figuring out which microprocessor to use if not kit.

 # What do different types mean ?

+     - Fusion Mote

+          - A modified Wii Mote and Dolphin Bar setup.

+          - Cutom printed gun or parts added to made gun

+          - Rechargeable battery pack with a plug in on bottom.

      - Fusion Phaser Includes